teksidia/TDD-Example/README.md

 I took small "baby steps" to construct the code and a Red, Green, Refactor test rhythm.

-## Disclaimer
+## Notes

-I've actually done this Kata many times before and have even used it to teach others the techniques of TDD.
+I've done this Kata many times before and have used it to teach others the techniques of TDD.

 The surprising thing is I do it differently every time which I suppose is the genius of Katas!